To make someone laugh is a big deal: Saiju Kurup

 While picking characters, do you worry about repeating yourself?

 That worry is always there at the back of my mind.
-If the characters are too similar, I don't do.
-I don't prefer roles that demand a repeat performance from my side.
+If the characters are too similar, I don't do them.
+I try my best to not repeat myself.
 You see, I don't see myself as a born actor.
-I don't think I'm supremely skilled as a Jagathy or a Sankaradi.
+I don't think I'm as supremely skilled as a Jagathy or a Sankaradi.
 It's difficult for me to go to the set and instantly become that character.
-I only pick roles that provide options to try out multiple things."
+I only pick roles that provide options to try out different things.

-Sometimes you would do a character in a certain movie that hasn't been released/no chance of releasing yet and as no one has seen that performance, you feel like doing that again in some other movie.
-But even then, we can't do a complete repetition of that character.
-Maybe you can do that in one or two scenes and leave it.
-But as the same thing can get boring at times, you feel like dropping it.
+Sometimes you may do a character in a certain movie that hasn't been released/has no chance of releasing yet, and because no one has seen your performance, you feel like doing a version of that again in some other movie.
+But even then, you can't do a complete repetition.
+Maybe you can do it in one or two scenes.
+But sometimes doing the same thing can get boring and then it's better to drop the idea.

 Definitely.
 To make someone laugh is a big deal.
-Only someone who are close to me would laugh at my jokes.
-Sometimes in the hangover of some of the films I've done, some people who see me as Arakkal Abu (from Aadu) or Sanjay (from Vedivazhipaadu) may laugh upon seeing me.
-And I'm not someone who likes going to stage shows because I don't know what to do once I get there, unlike in my college days, where I'll be well-prepared.
-But even back then I got laughs only from my supporters; others may not laugh.
-In order to get motivated, someone should laugh.
+Only someone who is close to me would laugh at my jokes.
+Sometimes in the hangover of some of the films I've done earlier, some people who see me as Arakkal Abu (from Aadu) or Sanjay (from Vedivazhipaadu) may laugh after seeing me.
+Also, I'm not someone who likes going to stage shows because I don't know what I would do once I get there.
+Back in my college days, I would go well-prepared.
+But even then I got laughs only from the people who run the show; others would not laugh.
+In order to get motivated, someone should laugh, right?

 And in this age of WhatsApp and online memes, it must be a challenge to come up with superior material...